APONVIE as the Foundation of a Multimodal Regimen for Patients at Medium-to-High Risk of Postoperative Nausea and Vomiting (PONV)

 View study

-Kaur et al: Prospective Study Showed Aprepitant Demonstrated a Longer-Acting Effect than IV ondansetron in Laparoscopic Cholecystectomy6
+Kaur et al: Prospective Study Showed Aprepitant Demonstrated a Longer-Acting Effect Than IV Ondansetron in Laparoscopic Cholecystectomy5

 In a randomized, double-blind, prospective trial, 90 patients undergoing laparoscopic cholecystectomy were treated with either oral aprepitant 40 mg, IV ondansetron 4 mg, or placebo.
 Though nausea scores across both treatment groups were similar, and the difference in the number of episodes of vomiting was not statistically significant in the first 24 hours, fewer episodes of vomiting were reported in the 24- to 48-hour time period in patients treated with aprepitant than in those treated with IV ondansetron.